aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 Specify the default number of files in a batch for processing.
 Adjusting the MAX_BATCH_FILES can optimize processing efficiency and resource usage.
 Change this value if you encounter performance issues with large batches or need to customize batch processing based on your workload, ensuring smooth and efficient batch processing.

+**MAX_INFLIGHT**

+Maximum number of tasks processed in parallel.

+**Default Value:** 10

+Define the maximum number of tasks that can be processed simultaneously.
+If the number of tasks exceeds this value, additional tasks will wait in the queue until resources become available.
+Adjusting the MAX_INFLIGHT setting helps manage resource utilization and can improve system stability and performance.
+Increase this value to allow more parallel processing if your system can handle the load, or decrease it if you need to limit concurrent processing to avoid overloading resources.

 **OMP_THREAD_LIMIT**

 This option useful for use with searchable pdf endpoint and Tesseract.